UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

 Languages that treat functions as first-class citizens allow functions to be passed as arguments to other functions, returned from functions, or assigned to variables.
-In C++ this is typically done via lamda functions or function objects.
+In C++ this is typically done via lambda functions or function objects.

 ### Lambda Functions